andthomas/JavaScriptBasics/README.md

 ### Comparison
 Comparison operators compare two values and returns a boolean.
-JavaScript has two types of equals comparisons, equal and strict equal.
+JavaScript has two types of equals comparisons, equal `==` and strict equal `===` (threequal).
 Equals checks to see if the values are the same, irrespective of their types while strict equals compares value and type.

     10 === '10'
     > false